Association football and politics: Falkland Islands

-Iran and the U.S.
+Iran and the United States

 At the 1998 FIFA World Cup in France, Iran recorded their first World Cup victory in the second game; they defeated the United States 2–1, with Hamid Estili and Mehdi Mahdavikia scoring the Iranian goals.
-Although tension was expected because of each country's political stance after the Iranian Revolution, both sides presented one another with gifts and flowers and stood together for a photograph before the match.
+Although tension was expected because of each country's political stance, both sides presented one another with gifts and flowers and stood together for a photograph before the match.

+Indonesia

+Since the beginning of Indonesia's independence, football has been used as a political campaign tool by the Orde Lama government.
+Indonesia at that time was known for its political alignment with the Soviet Union and China.
+Various actions with political nuances often occur in Indonesian football, starting from refusing to compete with the Israeli national team in the 1958 FIFA World Cup qualification because of his solidarity with Palestine and do not want to violate the country's basic constitution.
+To the point of not recognizing Taiwan, and prohibiting it from participating in the 1962 Asian Games together with Israel being banned.
+Indonesia was also involved in military confrontation with Malaysia from 1963 to 1966 which stemmed from opposition to the establishment of the Federation of Malaya which will incorporate Sabah and Sarawak into its parts because they are considered puppet states and remnants of British imperialism in Southeast Asia.
+Then this hostility also spread to football with matches always running hotly and there is almost always a commotion between players and supporters when the two teams compete.
+Recently, the Indonesian government also rejected the Israeli U-20 national team who will play in the 2021 FIFA U-20 World Cup in Indonesia after qualifying.
+The Governor of Central Java, Ganjar Pranowo and Governor of Bali, I Wayan Koster officially announced their rejection.
+Indonesia's status as host was revoked by FIFA after this incident.

 Japan and China

 The 2004 AFC Asian Cup in China made headlines due to events during the final between China and Japan, apparently because of relations between the countries dating back to the World War II era which included the Nanjing Massacre.
 As the Japanese national anthem was played, home fans expressed anti-Japanese sentiment by drowning out the anthem with chants.
 Chinese fans booed the players, visiting fans, and officials as Japan defeated China 3–1, rioting after the match outside the Beijing Workers' Stadium.